 Boohoo’s share price was hugely volatile in 2020 and it wasn’t all down to the pandemic.
 The stock tumbled in March as broader sentiment was very bearish.
 Subsequently, it went on to hit a new record high in June.
 The textile factory scandal in July rocked Boohoo's share price, but it recovered the bulk of those losses.

 The Boohoo share price has been in an uptrend since late October.
-If the bullish trend continues it should target 400p or 432p.
+If the bullish trend continues it could target 400p or 432p.
 A pullback might find support at 309p, the 50-day moving average, while a move through that level could see the 288p region being targeted.

 Disclaimer: CMC Markets is an execution-only service provider.
 The material (whether or not it states any opinions) is for general information purposes only, and does not take into account your personal circumstances or objectives.
 Nothing in this material is (or should be considered to be) financial, investment or other advice on which reliance should be placed.
 No opinion given in the material constitutes a recommendation by CMC Markets or the author that any particular investment, security, transaction or investment strategy is suitable for any specific person.
 The material has not been prepared in accordance with legal requirements designed to promote the independence of investment research.
 Although we are not specifically prevented from dealing before providing this material, we do not seek to take advantage of the material prior to its dissemination.